 - Turn off and on iMessage by going to Settings > Messages

-- It is likely that a connection problem may causing this problem.
+- It is likely that a connection problem may cause this issue.
 Resetting network settings may fix this.
-Simply Tap > General > Reset > choose Reset Network Settings.
+Simply Tap Settings > General > Reset > choose Reset Network Settings

-- Make sure that the Date and Time setting is chosen “Set Automatically” by going to Settings > General > Data & Time.
+- Make sure that the Date and Time setting is chosen “Set Automatically” by going to Settings > General > Date & Time

 - You may try to change your DNS settings and try again if this solves your iMessage problem.
 To do this, tap Settings > Wi-Fi.
 Locate your wireless connection then tap the (i) button.
-Now tap the DNS field and enter 220.127.116.11 (this is Google’s public DNS).
+Now touch the DNS field and enter 184.108.40.206 (this is Google’s public DNS).

-After updating to iOS 9, you may experience problems when sending or receiving messages.
-Your messages may show as sent but fail to get delivered.
+With iOS 9 or below, you may experience problems when sending or receiving messages.
+Your messages may show as posted but failed to get delivered.
 Your messages may also appear as blue on the iMessage and show as not delivered, but you get a response from the person you sent the message to.

 iMessage sound goes off twice in a row